Home » Airport Info » Departing from Palma Airport

 Passport Control

-Europeans who have national ID cards may be able to use these for travel to other European countries.
-However, many travellers will be required to present their passport, as is the case for all non-Schengen nationals.
+Europeans who have national ID cards may be able to use them for travel to other European countries.
+However, many travellers will be required to present their passports, as is the case for all non-Schengen nationals.
 Please familiarise yourself with the entry requirements to the country you are travelling to in good time before your journey.

 If you are unsure, you may wish to enquire with your airline.
 Permission to board flights bound for countries with entry restrictions may be declined without the correct documentation.
-If you are travelling to the UK, please also see our related page “Brexit – Travel between the UK and Mallorca“.
+If you are a UK national travelling to the UK, please also see our related page “Brexit – Travel between the UK and Mallorca“.
+If you are a non-UK passport holder travelling to the UK, please see our page “Electronic Travel Authorisation (ETA) for travel from Mallorca to the UK“.

 Modules

-The boarding gates at Palma Airport are located in the four adjoining buildings, modules A, B, C, and D. There you will additionally find several Duty-Free Express shops, which are smaller than the main duty-free area just after security control.
+The boarding gates at Palma Airport are located in the four adjoining buildings, the so-called modules A, B, C, and D. There, you will find several Duty-Free Express shops, which are smaller than the main duty-free area just after security control.
 There is also a variety of shops, bars, and restaurants.

 Airport Lounges